BManoff/telco-churn-project/readme.md

 3. libraries used are pandas, matplotlib, seaborn, stats, numpy, sklearn and math

-4. Run my exploration / presentation files
+4. Run my exploration / Presentation files to reproduce work

 ### The Plan